lowkeycode/bootcamp-notes/notes.md

 git push origin main

-Deleteing:
+Deleting:

 The branch still exists after merging so we should clean it up if no longer needed.
 Keep in mind that the branches exist bot on our machine in git AND on github, so we need to delete both.

 Make sure you ARE NOT in the branch your going to delete.

 Delete github branch
-git push origin :adding-content
+git push origin :branch-name

 Delete local git branch
-git branch -d adding-content
+git branch -d branch-name

 ## Github Pages From Command Line